SilverrRush/SilverrRush/README.md

 -   Artificial Intelligence
 -   Deep Learning

-"Perfect is the enemy of good" - Voltaire
+"Perfect is the enemy of good." - Voltaire

 <!---